 The interviewer asks you this question as the department head to ascertain the level of expectation you bestow upon your juniors.

-“I always expect them to conduct themselves in a professional manner.
+“I always expect them to conduct themselves professionally.
 They should also perform their duties at a reasonable and acceptable standard.
-They ought to represent the organization in a responsible manner.
-Dedication, hard work, and determination should be the norm at the workplace.
+They ought to represent the organization responsibly.
+Dedication, hard work, and determination should be the norm in the workplace.
 Lastly, integrity and honesty will be key in building a positive and healthy working environment.”

 The interviewer wants to understand from your point of view; what is deemed to be good enough or a success.
 Explain the variables that you use to gauge quality work.

 “Quality according to me is a degree of excellence.
-It is how good something or someone is with respect to others in a similar position.
+It is how good something or someone is concerning others in a similar position.
 In business circles, it is the ability to guarantee total customer satisfaction.”

 20. What Are Your Weaknesses?

-With this question, the interviewer tries to understand how self-conscious insightful you are of yourself.
-Highlight some of your shortcomings with respect to you4 role.
+With this question, the interviewer tries to understand how self-conscious and insightful you are about yourself.
+Highlight some of your shortcomings concerning your role.

-“One of my major Weaknesses is being impatient with projects that run beyond the set timeline.
-This as a matter of fact always irritates me.
+“One of my major Weaknesses is impatience with projects that run beyond the set timeline.
+This always irritates me.
 I expect projects to be duly completed and delivered before the specified deadlines.
-However, if a logical reason is behind the delay then well and good.”
+However, if a logical reason is behind the delay, then well and good.”

-These are some of the common questions for the role of production worker but it is essential for a candidate to prepare extensively for an interview.
+These are some of the common questions for the role of a financial controller, but a candidate needs to prepare extensively for an interview.
 Consulting and reading to obtain further information on the role is crucial since having sufficient knowledge eases pressure on you before the big interview.